wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-custom-data-types.rst

 The following code above works as noted:

-The ``fromMap()`` method creates a new MyPoint2D using the values in the NetworkTable entry it is bound to.
+The ``fromMap()`` method creates a new MyPoint2D using the values in the NetworkTables entry it is bound to.
 The ``getOrDefault`` method will return 0.0 if it cannot get the entry values.
 The ``getDefaultValue`` will return a new ``MyPoint2D`` object if no source is present.

 Exporting Data Type To Plugin